asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 Real-world application
 ---

-This is an experimental protocol implementation project and work-in-progress repo under heavy development.
-I do not yet recommend using in production environments.
+This is an experimental implementation project and under heavy development, I do not yet recommend using in production environments.

-However, here are some idea to integrate this into real-world application: The MP has been designed for use of porting to a real distributed system.
+However, here are some ideas to integrate this into real-world application: The MP has been designed for use of porting to a real distributed system.
 Start by changing the EmulNet layer and then perhaps using multithreading.

 ---
 Release History
 ---

-* v1.0.0
+* v1.0.0 (23 Dec 2018)
     * First official release
+    * Supported CRUD operations
+    * Provided client and server API
+    * To to: fix update operation - correct value being updated at least in quorum of replicas

 ---
 Contribution